devab2081/ethical-hacking-daily-log/Day-08/notes.md

-# Personal Notes – Day 8
+### Personal Notes

-- Short points
-- Things to revise
-- Important reminders
+- XSS runs in user browser
+- Caused by unsafe output handling
+- Affects users directly
+- Can be prevented with encoding